Avalander/blog-posts/error-handling-with-either.md

 ## How does Either work?

-To illustrate the `Either` construct, let's build it in Javascript.
+To illustrate the `Either` structure, let's build it in Javascript.

 First of all, an `Either` can hold a value or an error.
 We'll call them `Right` and `Left` respectively.
 In a sense, it's like having two branches, and you go either to the left if you get an error, or to the right if you get a valid value.